smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 4 - Deeper Into the Dark.md

 They moved on.
 Sisyphus waited until they were gone, then watched the tributes being led away.
 Theseus walked last, still watching everything, still planning even though his yarn had just sunk.

-*That boy deserves a chance,* Sisyphus thought.
+"That boy deserves a chance."
+Sisyphus thought.

 He slipped back through the olive groves, returning to the tower before Daedalus noticed his absence.
 The architect was still bent over calculations, muttering about stress points and load-bearing impossibilities.

 "Where were you?"
+He asked.

 "Thinking," Sisyphus said.
 Which was true.
 He'd been thinking about a boy with yarn.
 About modifications he could make to passages.
 About small mercies hidden in architectural precision.